ahmetarslanS/SmartBrain/README.md

 ## Demo

-You can test the web application by visiting [https://smart-brain-frontend-29200474981c.herokuapp.com/](#).
+You can view the live demo [here](https://smart-brain-frontend-29200474981c.herokuapp.com/).

 ## Tech Stack